Marquess Wilson

-Marquess Willis Wilson (born September 14, 1992) is a former American football wide receiver.
-He was drafted by the Chicago Bears in the seventh round in the 2013 NFL Draft.
-He played college football for Washington State University.
+Marquess Willis Wilson (born September 14, 1992) is an American former professional football wide receiver.
+He played college football for the Washington State Cougars and was selected by the Chicago Bears of the National Football League (NFL) in the seventh round in the 2013 NFL draft.

 College career

 Wilson played wide receiver at Washington State from 2010 to 2012 where he set the school's all-time receiving yardage record.
-As a freshman in 2010, he caught 55 passes for 1,001 yards, the third highest total in the Pacific-10 Conference behind Juron Criner and Jeff Maehl.
+As a freshman in 2010, he caught 55 passes for 1,001 yards, the third-highest total in the Pacific-10 Conference behind Juron Criner and Jeff Maehl.
 In July 2011, he was named to the 2011 Fred Biletnikoff Award preseason watch list.
-On October 1, 2011, he caught a 63-yard touchdown pass with 1:10 left in the game to give Washington State a 31-27 win over Colorado.
+On October 1, 2011, he caught a 63-yard touchdown pass with 1:10 left in the game to give Washington State a 31–27 win over Colorado.

 Through the first 11 games of the 2011 season, Wilson had 1,280 receiving yards and 10 touchdown receptions.
 As of November 20, 2011, Wilson's 1,280 receiving yards during the 2011 season ranked first in the Pac-12 Conference and fourth among all NCAA Division I FBS players.

 In 2012, Wilson led the team with 52 catches for 813 yards and five touchdowns, but was suspended for one game after reportedly leaving a practice.
 Wilson later left the team after citing abuse by head coach Mike Leach and his staff, but he later recanted his allegations.